JasonNicholas07/posture-detection/README.md

 # Posture AI - Real-Time Posture Tracker

-Aplikasi pelacak postur tubuh cerdas berbasis *Computer Vision* dan *Machine Learning*.
-Aplikasi ini secara *real-time* menganalisis tangkapan *webcam* untuk mendeteksi apakah postur pengguna saat duduk di depan komputer berada dalam kondisi tegak (Normal), membungkuk ke depan (Forward), atau bersandar (Back).
+An intelligent posture tracking application powered by Computer Vision and Machine Learning.
+The app analyzes webcam footage in real-time to detect the user's posture while sitting at a computer, classifying it as upright (Normal), leaning forward (Forward), or leaning back (Back).

-Proyek ini dibangun menggunakan **Google MediaPipe** untuk ekstraksi titik tubuh *(pose estimation)* dan **XGBoost** sebagai otak *Machine Learning* yang telah dioptimasi menggunakan **Bayesian Optimization (Optuna)**.
+This project was built using **Google MediaPipe** for body landmark extraction (pose estimation) and **XGBoost** as the machine learning engine, optimized via **Bayesian Optimization (Optuna)**.

 ---

-## ✨ Fitur Utama
+## Key Features

-- **👁️ Real-Time Inference:** Memproses tangkapan *webcam* tanpa *lag* menggunakan arsitektur MediaPipe Tasks API.
+- **👁️ Real-Time Inference:** Processes webcam feeds without lag using the MediaPipe Tasks API architecture.
-- **🧠 Advanced Feature Engineering:** Model tidak hanya menelan data mentah, tetapi menggunakan ekstraksi anatomi spesifik seperti:
+- **🧠 Advanced Feature Engineering:** The model goes beyond raw data by utilizing specific anatomical feature extraction, such as:
-  - *Nose-to-Shoulder Distance* (Mendeteksi *Forward Head Posture* / Leher Kura-kura).
+  - *Nose-to-Shoulder Distance* (Detects forward head posture/"turtle neck").
-  - *Ear-Shoulder Asymmetry* (Mendeteksi kemiringan kepala).
+  - *Ear-Shoulder Asymmetry* (Detects head tilting).
-  - *Shoulder Width* (Mendeteksi postur membungkuk/menyusut).
+  - *Shoulder Width* (Detects slouching or hunched posture).
-- **🎯 Smart Thresholding:** Menggunakan ambang batas kustom (Normal: 70%, Back: 80%) untuk mencegah *flickering* dan memastikan AI sangat yakin sebelum mengubah status postur.
+- **🎯 Smart Thresholding:** Uses custom thresholds (Normal: 70%, Back: 80%) to prevent flickering and ensure high AI confidence before changing posture status.
-- **⏱️ Temporal Smoothing & Timer:** Mencegah perubahan status yang terlalu cepat (berkedip) dan memberikan peringatan visual jika postur pengguna buruk selama lebih dari 10 detik.
+- **⏱️ Temporal Smoothing & Timer:** Prevents rapid status switching (flickering) and triggers a visual alert if poor posture persists for more than 10 seconds.
-- **🔄 Active Learning Feedback:** Pengguna dapat menekan tombol `f` saat aplikasi berjalan untuk memberikan koreksi langsung kepada AI.
-Data ini akan disimpan di `dataset_feedback.csv` untuk melatih ulang model agar semakin pintar beradaptasi dengan kebiasaan unik pengguna.
+- **🔄 Active Learning Feedback:** Users can press the `f` key while the app is running to provide direct feedback to the AI.
+This data is saved to `dataset_feedback.csv` to retrain the model, allowing it to better adapt to the user's unique habits.

 ---

-## 🛠️ Tech Stack
+## Tech Stack

 - **Python 3.x**
 - **Computer Vision:** OpenCV, MediaPipe (Google APIs)